 Instructor - Anne Nash

-I am a Certified Infant Massage Instructor with the International Association of Infant Massage and am the Scottish coordinator for the IAIM.
+I am a Certified Infant Massage Instructor with the International Association of Infant Massage and am the Scottish Regional Rep for the IAIM.

 I have further training enabling me to teach mums to massage their older children.
 I work part-time as a school nurse and am a qualified Massage In Schools Instructor - please email me if you would like more information on this programme

-I trained as a nurse and midwife at Edinburgh Royal Infirmary and Simpson Memorial Maternity Pavillion.
+I trained and worked as a nurse and midwife at Edinburgh Royal Infirmary and Simpson Memorial Maternity Pavillion.

 My other qualifications include a Diploma in Swedish Massage, with further training in pregnancy and postnatal massage.